99zardoz/github.io/index.md

 ## About this site

-The site was built using GitHub pages and the <a href="https://mmistakes.github.io/minimal-mistakes/">Minimal Mistakes theme</a>
+The site was built using GitHub pages and the <a href="https://mmistakes.github.io/minimal-mistakes/">Minimal Mistakes theme</a>.
+As I work my way through the LSE Data Analytics career accelerator, I will be adding content in Excel, Tableau, Python and R.  For now I just have a project I completed whilst studying for Microsoft Power BI certification.